aliyun-sls/sls-doc/src/en/sqlerror/logstore_not_exist.md

-# logstore * does not exist
+# logstore \* does not exist

 **ErrorCode**

 > LogStoreNotExist

 **ErrorMessage**

-> logstore *internal-log* does not exist
+> logstore _internal-log_ does not exist

-## 错误描述
+## Error description

-您当前查询的logstore在当前地域当前Project下不存在
+The Logstore that you query does not exist in the current project in the current region.

-## 可能原因
+## Cause

-- 该Logstore已被删除
+- The Logstore is deleted.
-- 该Logstore本身就不存在，可能在其他Project下
+- The Logstore does not exist or may exist in another project.
-- 该Logstore本身就不存在，可能在其他Region下
+- The Logstore does not exist or may exist in another region.

-## 解决方法
+## Solution

-- 检查您需要查询的目标Logstore，并确定其存在
+- Make sure that the Logstore that you query exists.

-> 内嵌cli提供用户自助查询
+> SamplA built-in command line interface (CLI) is provided for you to perform self-service queries.e code: